Overview

 Example: No Authentication, API Key, Bearer Token, Basic, OAuth 2.0.

-OAuth 2.0 - Select the Grant Type as Password Credentials or Client Credentials.
+Grant Type - The grant type defines how the client application obtains an access token.
+Common grant types include.
+Select the Grant Type as Password Credentials or Client Credentials.

 Params